idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 0 ChangeLog.md

 - deleting segments in the Alignment workflow.
 - keeping the newline characters in sdlxliff segments.
 - set the 2000 character limit for the automatic look-up of the current segment to avoid delays.
-- export to bilingual Words documents from external projects.
+- export to bilingual Word documents from external projects.
 - distinguishing between 100% translated units and approved/checked segments in sdlxliff projects.
 - connection to Youdao MT online resource via the web browser interface.
 - option to add invisible characters in the form of Unicode numbers to the “Do not match” list.